Internist in Redlands, CA

 Ask About Telehealth Capabilities — Are they able to conduct televisits?
 What can they accomplish via these communications?

 Evaluate Communication Style — Are they rushed in their communication, or do they take the time to get to know each patient of theirs?

 Read Patient Reviews — What do other patients say about them?
 Are there more positive reviews than negative ones?
 What do the negative reviews say, if any?

 Know What Your Insurance Covers — Do they work with your insurance company?
 This could be the deciding factor in whether you choose them as your physician or not.

-If you or another adult you know are in need of a primary care physician, come to Dr. Nassar MD to speak with a qualified internist.
+If you or another adult you know need a primary care physician, come to Dr. Nassar MD to speak with a qualified internist.
 Contact our office today to get in touch with a specialist.
 Call us or schedule an appointment online!
 You can visit our clinic at 255 Terracina Blvd, Suite 105 Redlands, CA 92373.
-We Serve Patients From Redlands, CA, Loma Linda, CA, Highland, CA, San Bernardino, CA, Grand Terrace, CA, Yucaipa, CA and Moreno Valley, CA.
+We serve patients from Redlands CA, Loma Linda CA, Mentone CA, Highland CA, Moonlight Rim CA, Grand Terrace CA, El Casco CA, Greenspot CA, and surrounding areas.